djgadd/themosis-illuminate/README.md

 See the [Laravel docs](https://laravel.com/docs/5.4/localization) for more info.

 ### Validation
 Validation requires Translation and Filesystem.
 It replaces the built in Themosis Validator (if you use the facade) which is more of a sanatiser than a validator.

 #### Activation
-Add the service provider to your `theme/resources/config/providers.config.php`: - `KeltieCochrane\Illuminate\Validation\ValidationServiceProvider::class`,
+Add the service provider to your `theme/resources/config/providers.config.php`: - `KeltieCochrane\Illuminate\Validation\ValidationServiceProvider::class,`

 Add the facades in your `theme/resources/config/theme.config.php`: - `'Lang' => KeltieCochrane\Illuminate\Validation\ValidatorFacade::class,`